GuicedEE/junie-guides/PROMPT_ADOPT_EXISTING_PROJECT.md

-# 🔄 Starter Prompt — Adopt RulesRepository in an Existing Project
+# 🔄 Starter Prompt — Adopt Rules Repository in an Existing Project

-Paste this prompt into your AI tool to migrate an existing repository to the RulesRepository methodology.
-The AI will analyze the repo, add the RulesRepository submodule, establish Pact → Rules → Guides → Implementation, and refactor docs to the modular, forward-only model.
+Paste this prompt into your AI tool to migrate an existing repository to the Rules Repository methodology.
+The AI will analyze the repo, add the Rules Repository submodule, establish Pact → Rules → Guides → Implementation, and refactor docs to the modular, forward-only model.

 Supported: JetBrains AI (Junie), GitHub Copilot Chat, Cursor, ChatGPT, Claude.